mmcloughlin/arrival-oopsla25-artifact/README.md

 ### Basic Test [est. 5 minutes]

-Run the container:
+Run the container with:
 ```
 ./script/docker_run.sh
 ```

+> [!Note]
+> The remainder of this artifact assumes all commands are run from within the Docker instance.

-Verify a simple lowering of the integer addition `iadd` instruction, execute within the container:
+To verify a simple lowering of the integer addition `iadd` instruction, execute:
 ```
 ./script/veri.sh -- --filter rule:iadd_base_case
 ```